ChanceHarmon/enigma-server/README.md

 ## Notes

-This project was originally deployed, but the hosted version is no longer active.
-It can be run locally using the instructions above.
+This project is deployed at https://enigma-server-lkeg.onrender.com.
+It can also be run locally using the instructions above.